What is aspiration?

 - poor growth

 What causes a child to aspirate?

-How is aspiration diagnosed and treated?
+How is aspiration diagnosed?

-- clinical feeding evaluation (CFE) with a speech language pathologist who specializes in pediatric feeding and swallowing disorders
+- clinical feeding evaluation (CFE) with a speech-language pathologist who specializes in pediatric feeding and swallowing disorders

 - videofluoroscopic swallow study (VFSS), also known as a modified barium swallow study (MBS)